vicentinileonardo/daytrip/README.md

 To run the application, you need to have Docker and Docker Compose installed.

-For newer versions of Docker, on MacOS, you need to run, otherwise the docker-compose command will fail:
+For newer versions of Docker, on MacOS, you need to run the following, otherwise the docker-compose command could fail:
 ```bash
 sudo chown -R $(whoami) ~/.docker
 ```

 Then, run the following command in the root directory of the project:

 ```bash
 docker-compose up --build